Saturday 25 May 2013

 Managing disruptions – software hurdles and how to get over them

-The fact that airline executives are not aware about the full impact of disruptions on airline costs and overall business performance is mainly associated with complex and dynamic nature of airline business and fragmentation of the existing information systems.
-Current applications like scheduling and network planning, operations control, aircraft maintenance, departure control, crew planning and various optimisation solutions are designed to satisfy individual planning and operational functions.
-Consequently, improvement decisions are made to predominantly serve to achieve departmental targets where even the best solutions do not guarantee the best system results.
-System integration and optimisation appear to be the biggest hurdles.
+The fact that airline executives are still not aware about the full impact of disruptions on airline costs and overall business performance can raise lots of concerns.
+Current software solutions, such as scheduling, network planning, operations control, aircraft maintenance, departure control, crew planning, and various optimisation tools, are designed to fulfill individual planning and operational functions.
+Consequently, improvement decisions are primarily made to fulfill departmental targets where even the best solutions do not guarantee the best overall results.
+System integration and optimisation emerge as the most significant hurdles.

 Airlines and vendors have put in lots of effort to optimise the process of schedule recovery, but not many of their solutions have proved to be reliable and used in practice to their true potential.
 Some of the most costly airline disruptions have been caused by implementation of optimisation tools and ocassional software issues.

-We will surely be much more selective about where our attention goes, which can give us more time to focus on problems that really matter.
-We will also be able to better understand internal relationship, recognise airline, airport and ATC limitations from a higher perspective, and do something about it.
+We will certainly become more selective about where we direct our attention, allowing us more time to focus on problems that really matter.
+We will also gain better understanding of internal relationships, recognise airline, airport, and ATC limitations from a broader perspective, and take appropriate action.

-This new approach to still unexplored area of airline management (described in my book Beyond Airline Disruptions ) opens up new opportunities for airline executives to act selectively and efficiently, continuously improving operational performance and quality of services.
+This new approach to still unexplored area of airline management, as described in my book Beyond Airline Disruptions, opens up new opportunities for airline executives to act selectively and efficiently, resulting in continuous improvement in operational performance and the quality of services.